Kittywyk/Kittywyk.github.io/content/authors/admin/_index.md

 ---

 ## About Me

-I'm currently working toward the master's degree with the State Key Laboratory of Information Engineering in Surveying, Mapping and Remote Sensing (LIESMARS), Wuhan University, China.
-My current research interests include urban perception and computer vision.
-Previously I mainly worked in the area of low-level vision and domain adaptation-based object detection.
+I'm a master's student currently affiliated with the State Key Laboratory of Information Engineering in Surveying, Mapping and Remote Sensing (LIESMARS), Wuhan University, China.
+I am supervised by [Prof. Zhenfeng Shao](http://www.lmars.whu.edu.cn/prof_web/shaozhenfeng/index.html).

+I have research experience in low-level vision tasks and unsupervised domain adaptation for object detection.
+My research interest is the combination of urban perception and computer vision.